 Star Tours – The Adventures Continue Disney’s Hollywood Studios

 This flight simulator ride was inspired by the popular Star Wars movies.
-It's situated on the far left of Disney's Hollywood Studios, beyond Echo Lake, and features R2-D2 and C-3PO, as well as other familiar Star Wars scenes and characters.
-The new StarSpeeder 1000 takes passengers to a variety of different planets in the Star Wars universe, where they will experience several different adventures — all in 3D!
+It’s situated on the far left of Disney’s Hollywood Studios, beyond Echo Lake, and features R2-D2 and C-3PO, as well as other familiar Star Wars scenes and characters.
+The new StarSpeeder 1000 takes passengers to a variety of different planets in the Star Wars universe, where they will experience several different adventures on a motion-simulated space flight — all in 3D!
 With more than 50 different combinations, guests can have a new experience with every flight.

 Star Tours – The Adventures Continue is an updated version of the original Star Tours attraction which opened in 1989 and closed for refurbishment in the summer of 2010.
 While the original attraction featured only one destination (Endor) and one flight experience, the new version takes travelers to several different locations — and frequent flyers will find that it’s rarely the same three places!
 In fact, there are more than 50 different experiences with destinations like Naboo, Tatooine, Hoth, Kashyyk and Coruscant.
 All of the film footage is new and was filmed in digital 3D, giving it additional depth and realism.

 Queue: Set several years before the time of the original Star Tours, this updated queue winds through the terminal area of the Star Tours spaceport and will remind anyone who has ever traveled via air of the airport experience, complete with security scans and luggage screening.
 Large flight status displays on the walls list the arrivals, departures and destinations of upcoming flights.
 Audio-animatronic characters, including C-3PO and R2-D2, are engaged in various tasks like equipment maintenance while the G2-9T droid dutifully screens baggage.